-The accounting and reporting of OPEB has become more complex with the implementation of GASB Statement No. 75.
-We are available to answer any questions on how this new accounting standard will affect the County's financial statements starting next year.
+The accounting and reporting for other post-employment benefits has become more complex with the implementation of GASB Statement No. 75.
+We are available to answer questions on how this new accounting standard affects your financial statements.

-REQUIRED COMMUNICATIONS BY THE AUDITOR TO THOSE CHARGED WITH I GOVERNANCE
+REQUIRED COMMUNICATIONS BY THE AUDITOR TO THE HOSE CHARGED WITH GOVERNANCE